How to become a training manager

 You can join the Chartered Institute of Personnel and Development for professional recognition, training opportunities and to make industry contacts.

-You can find out more about becoming a training manager from the Chartered Institute of Personnel and Development.
+You can find out more about working as a training manager from the Chartered Institute of Personnel and Development.